The Big Move rapid transit projects: Hamilton

-The Hamilton B-Line was identified as one of the top 15 priority projects in The Big Move, and along with the A-Line, is identified for completion within 15 years.
-It is also part of the larger BLAST network of rapid transit proposed for Hamilton.
-The first phase will see the B-Line run between McMaster University and Queenston Circle, as well as a segment of the A-Line to provide a direct connection to West Harbour GO Station, and a pedestrian corridor to the Hamilton GO Centre.
-Construction is expected to begin in 2019.
+The Hamilton LRT was identified as one of the top 15 priority projects in The Big Move, and along with the A-Line, was identified for completion within 15 years.
+These routes are also part of the larger HSR Next rapid transit proposal.
+The timelines for these projects have slipped significantly due to the initial cancellation of funding in 2019.

+The Hamilton LRT will run between McMaster University and Eastgate Square.
+As of July 2025, a request for proposals has been published for early works, including utility relocation.
+No timeline has been provided for the A-Line route since the 2019 cancellation, and full environmental assessments have not been completed.

 York Region

 Metrolinx has also pursued constructing dedicated bus rapid transit (BRT) lanes, also known as "rapidways", for the Viva service in York region.
 Rapidways are one element of a $1.4 billion investment into York region's transit.
 The BRT service will include connections with GO Transit, regional transit and future extensions of the TTC subway system.
 Over 34 kilometres of rapidways are planned, with the goal of buses arriving every 2 to 5 minutes.
 Construction began in December 2009, and all elements are expected to be completed by 2020.